Arts District Liberty Station

 One of only four OTCs in the U.S., this year-round facility features field hockey, archery, soccer, BMX facilities and more.
 Daily 9 a.m.-5 p.m.
 Ask about guided tours.
 Free entry.
 2800 Olympic Pkwy., Chula Vista, 619.656.1500.

-Founded in 1899 by Sicilian winemakers, this is the oldest continuously operating winery in SoCall— featuring more than a dozen wines and a spacious tasting room.
+Founded in 1899 by Sicilian winemakers, this is the oldest continuously operating winery in SoCal—featuring more than a dozen wines and a spacious tasting room.
 Sample a flight inside or grab a seat on the patio.
 Open daily.
-13330 Paseo del Verano North, Rancho Bernardo, 858.487.1866. bernardowinery.com
+13330 Paseo del Verano Norte, Rancho Bernardo, 858.487.1866. bernardowinery.com

 The largest winery in Baja’s scenic wine region, which produces 90 percent of Mexico’s wine.
 Open daily for tastings; also features olive oil, chocolates and gifts.
 KM 73.5 Tecate-Ensenada Highway, Valle de Guadalupe, Baja California, Mexico.